uofs-simlab/WDPM/README.md

 **Data** - experimental data in the paper:

-- The file names describe the experiment: the experiment group, module (add, substract, or drain), devices (GPU or CPU, and the number of devices), systems (the input files)
+- The file names describe the experiment: the experiment group, module (add, substract, or drain), devices (GPU or CPU, and the number of devices), and systems (the input files)

 ## Program manual